collective/collective.xmpp.core/README.rst

 Introduction
 ============

-``collective.xmpp.core`` is a fork of `jarn.xmpp.core`_ by Yiorgis Gozadinos (@ggozad).
+``collective.xmpp.core`` is a fork/merge of `jarn.xmpp.twisted`_ and `jarn.xmpp.core`_ both written by Yiorgis Gozadinos (@ggozad).

-It removes the PubSub and Messaging features from the original and is intended to instead serve only as a base on which Plone add-ons with XMPP-enabled features can depend.
+It removes the PubSub and Messaging features from the `jarn.xmpp.core`_ and is intended to instead serve only as a base on which Plone add-ons with XMPP-enabled features can depend.

 Currently it provides the following features:

+* Extensions to the `wokkel`_ package by implementing parts of the following XMPP extensions:
+  * `XEP-0071`_ XHTML-IM.
+  * `XEP-0144`_ Roster Item Exchange.
+  * `XEP-0060`_ Publish-Subscribe.
+  * `XEP-0248`_ PubSub Collection Nodes.
+  * `XEP-0133`_ Service Administration.
+* A `Twisted`_ reactor that runs side-by-side with the Zope instance.
+* Utilities that provide XMPP clients of two sorts, a *deferred* client that initially connects, executes a task and disconnects as soon as it is done, as well as a normal client that remains connected and can respond to XMPP events.
+* An XMPP component base class for writing custom components.
 * Integration of plone user accounts with XMPP accounts and authentication.

 ============